no-go/HadoopDxramFS/README.md

 And finaly check the `etc/hadoop/` .xml and `hadoop-env.sh` file !!!
 It may change.

-For the pre-last point: goto `protobuf` folder (you got it with git clone) and redo a `make install`
+For the pre-last point: goto `protobuf` folder (you got it with git clone) and redo a `make install`.
+If you got a new gcc version, `make clean` and `./configure` before `make install` is a good choice!

 ### .bashrc